fujita-h/dify-plugin-azure-ai-document-intelligence/README.md

 This plugin uses the Document Layout Analysis API v4.0 of the [Azure AI Document Intelligence](https://azure.microsoft.com/products/ai-services/ai-document-intelligence) service.
 Please refer to the official documentation for more information.

+## Report Issues

+Please report any issues to the GitHub repository.

 ## Contributing

 This plugin is open-source and contributions are welcome.
 Please visit the GitHub repository to contribute.